Lesbian Avengers: Actions

+The Lesbian Avenger Handbook encouraged particular attention to the visual elements of the demonstration, stating that a demonstration “should let people know clearly and quickly who we are and why we are there.

 Sometimes their positions seem to change, as well.
 In the early years, the group opposed attempts to legitimize gay marriage, protesting the notion at an Andrew Sullivan book signing in 1995.

 The New York Lesbian Avengers also developed a Lesbian Avenger Civil Rights Organizing Project.

-First Action: Rainbow Curriculum
+First action: rainbow curriculum

 On their first action (September 9, 1992), the Lesbian Avengers targeted right-wing attempts to suppress a multicultural "Children of the Rainbow" curriculum for elementary schoolchildren.
 Ostensibly under attack for including lesbians and gay men in its lessons about diversity, some activists like Ana Maria Simo charged that opponents, besides being homophobic, also had a racist agenda in battling the multicultural curriculum.

 Meeting in Queens School District 24 where the opposition to the "Rainbow Curriculum" was strongest, they paraded through the neighborhood with an all-lesbian marching band to a local elementary school where they gave out lavender balloons to children and their parents saying "Ask About Lesbian Lives".
 They also wore tee-shirts reading, "I was a lesbian child".

 This first action exemplified the Avenger approach.

 They also demonstrated without permits, refusing to ask for permission to express themselves.
 Organizer Kelly Cogswell later elaborated on this principle during the 1994 International Dyke March, "We ask for a permit; they can say no."

 Above all, their choice of action reflected their commitment to challenging homophobic stereotypes.
 In this case, some members objected to going anywhere near children since lesbians and gay men had so often been portrayed as child molesters.
 Other members thought that was precisely why their presence was essential.
 And that was the eventual consensus of the group.

-Role of Media: Love and Hate
+Role of media: love and hate

 Press played an important role in the Lesbian Avengers.
 One article characterized them as "a protest outfit formed to attract media attention to lesbian causes."
 Besides shaping actions for visual impact, there were committees dedicated to outreach and "propaganda".
 The handbook offered a step by step guide on the processes necessary to attract press attention from mainstream and lesbian and gay media, even examples of press releases.